kungfuai/d3m-primitives/README.md

 ### Object Detection

 1. **ObjectDetectionRNPrimitive**: This primitive utilizes RetinaNet, a convolutional neural network (CNN), for object detection.
 It wraps the Keras implementation of Retinanet from [this repo](https://github.com/fizyr/keras-retinanet).
 The original Retinanet paper can be found [here](https://arxiv.org/abs/1708.02002).
-It is useful because it leverages transfer learning from the ImageNet dataset.
-However, it thus inherits the problematic ontology and biases of ImageNet as outlined [here](https://excavating.ai/).

 ### Time Series Classification